 "Early Decision" is an admission practice whereby programs admit a certain number of especially strong applicants well before the standard application deadline.

 The Early Decision application option usually comes with some caveats.
 For example, some programs offer an Early Decision application option through PTCAS, but you may initially apply to one and only one PTCAS program, and then must wait until that program decides whether or not they will admit you.
 In the meantime, you will not be allowed to apply to additional PTCAS programs.
 If they do admit you, you are required to accept.
 If they do not admit you, you may then apply to additional PTCAS programs.
 An additional caveat may be that while you are waiting to hear back about your Early Decision application, you may miss the optimal application window for another program (but wether this is the case depends on the timing of rolling admission cycles, if any, for your other programs).

 PTCAS offers useful Early Decision FAQS with regard to PTCAS programs, as well as a list of PTCAS programs that offer Early Decision as an application option.
 For non-PTCAS programs, check program websites.

-If you have an admission interview and then learn that you have been put on an admission waitlist, immediately contact the program to express your continued and enthusiastic interest.
-Sometimes applicants who take the time to do so are among the first to be contacted if spaces open up.
-If after doing so you don't hear back for a week-and-a-half or two weeks, feel free to contact them again to express your interest.
+If you learn that all spots have been filled, but that you have been put on an admissions waitlist, immediately contact the program to express your continued and enthusiastic interest.
+Not everyone who is offered admission, accepts.
+Therefore, programs often go fairly deep into their waitlist, so don't give up!
+Sometimes applicants who take the time to express continued interest are among the first to be contacted if spaces do open up.
+If after doing so you don't hear back for a week or two, feel free to contact them to again express your interest.